django-cms/django-cms/docs/how_to/custom_plugins.rst

 The :meth:`get_expiration` method is optional and is used to determine the period of validity of the content rendered by the plugin.
 A value of 0 means "do not cache".
-This method can return a future (TZ-aware) date and time or can simply return the number of seconds that the content is cache-able.
+This method can return a future (timezone-aware) date and time, a ``timedelta`` or can simply return the number of seconds that the content is cache-able.

 This method is not required.
 By default, a plugin will not affect the cache- ability of the page it is on.
 In the `HelloPlugin` above, :meth:`get_expiration`